worthingtonse/WEST-Protocol/P. Crossover Services.md

 Response Status | Code
 ---|---
 Success | 250
-Not enough market coins| ??
+Not enough market coins| 182
-Price differnt more than 1% | ??
+Price differnt more than 1% | 181
-Address did not fit allowable format | ??
+Address did not fit allowable format | 198
-Memo too long | ??
-Receipt ID in use| ??
-Locker not found| ??

 ```
  //Empty